Canon T4i vs Leica M Typ 262

-Both the T4i and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the M Typ 262 was followed by the Leica M10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T4i Manual (free pdf) or the online Leica M Typ 262 Manual.
+Further information on the features and operation of the T4i and M Typ 262 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Leica M Typ 262 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T4i or the Leica M Typ 262 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS Rebel T4i:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.